* [chore] update latest deps, ensure readme up to date * remove double entry

 With GoToSocial, you can keep in touch with your friends, post, read, and share images and articles.
 All without being tracked or advertised to!

 GoToSocial is still ALPHA SOFTWARE.
 It is already deployable and useable, and it federates cleanly with many other Fediverse servers (not yet all).
 However, many things are not yet implemented, and there are plenty of bugs!
-We foresee entering beta somewhere in 2023.
+We foresee entering beta around the beginning of 2024.

 Here's a screenshot of the instance landing page!